GhostyORG/Ghosty-API/README.md

 # GhostyAPI COMING SOON
-> The API will be open sourced when our bot Guardian is released along with our website called GhostyLists.
+> The API will be open sourced when I have enough time on my hands to finish developing a stable version of the API!